mattyoung101/omicron/documentation/docs/index.md

-# BBC Robotics - Omicron
+# BBC Robotics - Team Omicron

-Welcome to team Omicron's documentation website, which details various different aspects in the development of our robot built for the RoboCup Junior Open Soccer competition.
-For more information, feel free to contact us at: <randomemail@notreal.com>

-Testing
+Welcome to the official documentation website for Team Omicron, a robotics team from Brisbane Boys' College from Queensland, Australia, competing in RoboCup Junior Open Soccer at the Bordeaux 2020 Internationals.

+This website contains all the information about our robot's hardware, electrical and software design.
+Please feel free to browse at your own pleasure, and don't hesitate to contact us by visiting the About page.
+We're more than happy to answer any questions you may have about any aspect of our robots!

+Towards the end of 2020, our entire codebase including mechanical designs, electrical designs and all software will become open source for everyone to learn from and study.
+We hope you'll enjoy this opportunity, so please stay tuned.